Gellybean/Mathfinder-Bot/char.md

  - —`List` This will list any created characters you have.

- - —`Export` *EXPERIMENTAL.* This will export any active character into JSON format.
+ - —`Export` This will export any active character into JSON format.

  - —`Delete` Delete a character.
    - `char-name-or-number` The name or index number of the character to delete.
 This will prompt you for confirmation.